American Jews: Demographics

 The overall population of Americans of Jewish descent is demographically characterized by an aging population composition and low fertility rates significantly below generational replacement.
 However, the Orthodox Jewish population, concentrated in the Northeastern United States, has fertility rates when taken alone which are significantly higher than both generational replacement and that of the average U.S. population.

 The National Jewish Population Survey of 1990 asked 4.5 million adult Jews to identify their denomination.
 The national total showed 38% were affiliated with the Reform tradition, 35% were Conservative, 6% were Orthodox, 1% were Reconstructionists, 10% linked themselves to some other tradition, and 10% said they are "just Jewish."
 In 2013, Pew Research's Jewish population survey found that 35% of American Jews identified as Reform, 18% as Conservative, 10% as Orthodox, 6% who identified with other sects, and 30% did not identify with a denomination.
 Pew's 2020 poll found that 37% affiliated with Reform Judaism, 17% with Conservative Judaism, and 9% with Orthodox Judaism.
 Young Jews are more likely to identify as Orthodox or as unaffiliated compared to older members of the Jewish community.

 Many Jews are concentrated in the Northeastern United States, particularly around New York City.
 The world's largest menorah is lit annually at Grand Army Plaza in Manhattan, while the largest menorah in New Jersey is similarly celebrated in Monroe Township, Middlesex County.
 Many Jews also live in South Florida, Los Angeles, and other large metropolitan areas, like Chicago, San Francisco, or Atlanta.
 The metropolitan areas of New York City, Los Angeles, and Miami contain nearly one quarter of the world's Jews and the New York City metropolitan area itself contains around a quarter of all Jews living in the United States.

+According to a 2025 study of Jewish Life in North America, some 22% of US Jews live in small communities, defined as Jewish communities with fewer than 5,000 Jews living within five miles of their ZIP code.
+The survey, conducted by the Jewish Federations of North America, found no statistically significant difference in the antisemitism experienced by Jews in smaller and larger communities, but it found that Jews in small communities are more likely to feel that antisemitism is invalidated or dismissed -- 58 percent as compared with 48 percent overall.